S. Korean presidential hopeful quits after rape accusation

 Following the TV interview, the ruling Democratic Party held an emergency meeting and expelled Ahn with immediate effect.

-Hours later the 52-year-old announced his resignation as governor of South Chungcheong Province and retirement from public life.
+Hours later the 52-year-old announced his resignation as governor of South Chungcheong province and his retirement from public life.

+National police chief Lee Chul-sung said police had launched a preliminary investigation into Ahn after contacting Kim's lawyers, and vowed to ensure her personal safety.

-"I apologise to everyone, especially to Miss Kim Ji-eun," he said in a Facebook post.
+"I apologise to everyone, especially to Miss Kim Ji-eun," Ahn said in a Facebook post.

 "I ask for forgiveness for my stupid action... it was all my fault," he said.

-It is an astonishing turnaround for Ahn, who enjoyed huge popularity among young, liberal voters thanks to his wholesome image and good looks, which helped him earn the nickname "South Chungcheong's EXO" -- after a K-pop boy band.
+It was an astonishing turnaround for Ahn, who enjoyed huge popularity among young liberal voters thanks to his wholesome image and good looks, which helped him earn the nickname "South Chungcheong's EXO" -- after a K-pop boy band.

+Ahn was relatively young in the South's ageing political scene, and likened by many to former US President Barack Obama during his bid for the presidential nomination.

+He had been tipped as a front-runner among liberal presidential hopefuls to succeed Moon -- who can only serve one term -- and topped an opinion poll last month on provincial governors' job performance and transparency.

 "That he raped me again after mentioning the #MeToo movement and apologising to me made me think 'I may never be able to escape from this.
 How can I escape from him?'"
 Kim said.